pipegalera/pipegalera.github.io/content/posts/dockerizing-python-application/index.md

 ![](./images/docker.webp)

-In very simple terms, Docker makes sure than an API, a Dashboard in Streamlit/Shiny, or a scheduled script can be public and reproducible.
+In very simple terms, Docker makes sure than an API, a Dashboard in Streamlit/Shiny, or a scheduled script can be reproducible.

 It is a way to package your code - making it able to run it other hardware and systems.